NickTomlin/intro-to-node-streams/README.md

       // ... your streams here
       .pipe(gulp.dest('dist/js'))

-This is a readable way of expressing how a series of files goes thourgh a transformation.
+This is a readable way of expressing how a series of files goes through a transformation.

 # Background: IO